vkamat2021/kube-app/README.md

 # kube-app
-Lab for K8 deployment of a web app
+Lab for K8 deployment of a web app using AWS infra